Conservation and restoration of musical instruments: Ethics and playability

 Determining the playability of musical instruments can be difficult, especially in terms of the ethics of conservation-restoration.
 Ethical codes state that the aesthetic, historic and physical integrity of an object must to be respected.
 Often returning an instrument to playable condition requires modifications that cannot be readily undone, and removing unserviceable parts may also mean removing important historical evidence, such as original tool marks.
 Ethically, it is important to note that any techniques where the results cannot be undone should not be used in the conservation-restoration of instruments.
+Karp outlines five recommendations to consider when dealing with a damaged historic musical instrument.
+First, do not physically alter a musical instrument if lacking restoration experience.
+Second, understand the difference between an instrument maker/repairer and a restorer.
+Instrument repairers do not necessary have the skillset to modify historic instruments.
+Third, adhere to the "principle of reversibility".
+No modifications that cannot be "easily and completely be undone in light of future improved knowledge" should be permitted.
+Fourth, sufficiently document the entire restoration procedure with written and photographic records.
+Lastly, consult with outside sources and attempt to follow the procedures of similar previous restorations.

 Playability depends on the overall strength of the architecture of the instrument as well as the musician's interpretation or technique of a musical score.
 There are always two sides to every story: those for restoring musical instruments and those that are against.
 One of the arguments supporting the playing of instruments is that as a condition of their inclusion in public collections they are to be played.
 Other times, historical instruments are tied to educational institutions and certain period music cannot be fully appreciated without the use of historical instruments.
-On the other hand, while restoration work is done with the right intentions restoring an instrument to playable condition has proven to be detrimental to the long term preservation of instruments and is inconsistent with standards of practices for other classes of museum objects.
+Furthermore, Lamb argues that unlike art, musical instruments were not originally constructed to be put on a display—they were designed to be performed and heard.
+It is impossible to fully appreciate the beauty of a musical instrument without physically interacting with it.
+Musical instruments are functional objects that require this human interaction, and they should not be treated as a static painting or other work of art.
+On the other hand, Barclay argues for a much more cautious approach, claiming that musical instruments can and should be judged by exactly the same standards applied to paintings, sculptures, and the decorative arts.
+He claims that the risk of mechanical damage to the instruments from handling and playing them far outweighs present enjoyment.
+For example, he suggests that the way in which scholars analyze historical objects, as well as their research interests, transform over time.
+Thus, playing and possibly damaging these instruments may prevent future historians from being able to conduct their analyses of those same instruments.
+While restoration work is done with the right intentions restoring an instrument to playable condition has proven to be detrimental to the long term preservation of instruments and is inconsistent with standards of practices for other classes of museum objects.